Mehdi Abeid

-Mehdi Abeid (مهدي عبيد; born 6 August 1992) is a professional footballer who plays as a midfielder for Saudi Pro League club Al-Raed and the Algeria national team.
+Mehdi Abeid (مهدي عبيد; born 6 August 1992) is a professional footballer who plays as a midfielder for the Algeria national team.

 Early life

 Abeid was born in Montreuil, Seine-Saint-Denis, France, to Algerian parents from Aïn Témouchent, Algeria.

 Club career

 Lens

 Abeid joined RC Lens in 2003 and was part of the academy team for eight years before he left to join Newcastle United.

 Newcastle United

 Abeid joined Newcastle United on 25 May 2011, signing a five-year contract.
 Following his transfer, he stated:

 "After eight fantastic years at Lens, I have stagnated.
 I needed a change of air.
 I am not afraid to leave for abroad, I have had contact dating back some time and I visited the facilities there last week.
 I even trained with the reserve team.
 The leaders of the club told me about their plans and that they will rely on me for next season.
 For my part, I intend to give everything to develop in the Premier League.
 I already discussed things with Cheick Tioté and they encouraged me and welcomed my signature".

 Abeid made his debut for Newcastle United in a pre-season friendly against Darlington, which was followed by a pitch invasion, which caused the game to be delayed for ten minutes.
 On 20 September 2011, Abeid made his official debut for the club as a starter against Nottingham Forest in the third round of the 2011–12 Football League Cup.
 He scored his first goal in a 1–1 draw against Turkish side Fenerbahçe on 21 July 2012.